rowlandcoping/lost-king-part1/TESTING.md

 ![image](assets/images/testing/eslint-linter.jpg)

-I initially used JSLint but found it was overly strict..
-Not only did I have hundreds of warnings concerned with alphabetical order, it also refused to recognise 'for' loops as legitimate JavaScript.
+I initially used JSLint but found it was overly strict.
+Not only did I have hundreds of warnings concerned with alphabetical order in objects, it also refused to recognise 'for' loops as legitimate JavaScript.
-The reading I subsequently did suggests that the use of 'for' loops is a matter of preference, and it's certainly a method I have been taught on the course as standard practice!
+The research I subsequently did suggests that the use of 'for' loops is a matter of preference, and it's certainly a method I have been taught on the course as standard practice!
-Faced with the choice of either re-configuring JS Lint or refactoring more or less every line of my code I decided to look for an alternative.
+Faced with the choice of either re-configuring JSlint or refactoring more or less every line of my code I decided to look for an alternative.
 After some research I decided that ESlint would be the most appropriate linter to use for this project.

 On testing my JavaScipt file for errors, I found six using ES lint:
-   - multiple errant semi-colons.
+   - Multiple errant semi-colons.
    - A duplicate function to close alerts on the homepage.
    - I had wrongly assigned my item filter function to a constant.
-I'm not actually sure how it was working before amending it!
+I'm not actually sure how or why it was working at all prior to amending it!

 ### Lighthouse Audit